EricHanLiu/VGGNet-modified-mnist/README.md

-# Miniproject 3
+# VGGNet for modified MNIST dataset
-Repository for COMP551 miniproject 3 (deep learning for image recognition)
+Repository for deep learning image recognition (on a modified MNIST dataset)

 ## Final Setup
 > The below setup instructions are outdated, and only run a custom CNN which achieves low (27%) accuracy on the training set for unknown reasons.